 Both Individuals and organizations could send funds to and from anywhere in the world at the press of a button.
 I also mentioned earlier that because transactions are free, it is also perfect for the micro-payments industry.

 It is also hoped that IOTA will be able to process more than just financial transactions, in what the team calls the “Machine-to-Machine Economy”.
-One example of this is in the electric vehicle charging industry.
+One example of this is the electric vehicle charging industry.

 This could be applied to absolutely anything that needs to transfer data from one device to another.